WorkOfStan/mycms/README.md

 Note: running `vendor/bin/phpunit` from root will result in using MyCMS classes from the root Classes even from `mycms/dist/Test`.
 While running `vendor/bin/phpunit` from `dist` will result in using MyCMS classes from the `dist/vendor/workofstan/mycms/classes`.

-GitHub actions' version of PHPUnit uses config file [phpunit-github-actions.xml](phpunit-github-actions.xml) that ignores `Distribution Test Suite` because MySQLi environment isn't prepared (yet) and HTTP requests to self can't work in CLI only environment.
+GitHub Actions' version of PHPUnit uses config file [phpunit-github-actions.xml](phpunit-github-actions.xml) that ignores `Distribution Test Suite` because MySQLi environment isn't prepared (yet) and HTTP requests to self can't work in CLI only environment.

 ### Reusing workflows